juanfernandes/juanfernandes-uk/src/blog/2019-year-in-review.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: '2019: Year in review'
+title: "2019: Year in review"
-description: Another year gone but it was a very good year both professionally and personally, but there is room for improvement in twenty twenty.
+description: "Another year gone but it was a very good year both professionally and personally, but there is room for improvement in twenty twenty."
 keywords:
-- '2019'
+  - "2019"
   - year in review
   - javascript
   - static site generator
   - ssg
   - netlify
   - eleventy
   - netlifycms
   - nunjucks
   - ernest jones
   - h. samuelt
   - cmi
   - chartered management institute
   - contract
   - front-end developer
   - freelance
 postImage: "/v1579162296/sun_sea.jpg"
-date: 2020-01-05T13:54:38.480+00:00
+date: 2020-01-05T13:54:38Z
 tags:
   - year-in-review
   - personal
 ---
-Another year gone but it was a very good year both professionally and personally, but there is room for improvement in twenty twenty.
+Another year gone but it was a very good year both professionally and personally, but there is room for improvement in twenty twenty.{.lead}

 ## Work
 This year I had a total of 4 contracts which meant I was working for most of the year without any big gaps.
 It was a year of 'firsts' for me; it was the first time I ended a contract early; first time I returned to working with a previous client; first time I got to work as an interaction designer for GOV project using the GOV.UK Prototype Kit.